 It is very important that your pet keeps eating.
 After all, via nutrition the necessary proteins for the immune system, which the dog needs to fight cancer, are being provided.
 Proteins also strengthen the body in general.

-Causes decreased appetite
+Causes of decreased appetite

 Furthermore, chemotherapy can temporarily change the sense of smell and taste.
 As dogs and cats rely heavily on these to eat, this can also reduce their appetite.

-Handle digestive issues
+Handling digestive issues

 - Recognizing an infection

 There are dogs who prefer to be handfed, as opposed to eating from a bowl.
 When handfeeding, it is very important to be very patient and not force anything.
 One can very gently apply easily spreadable food on the inside of the lip.
 When the dog takes this in and asks for more, this process can be repeated.
-If the dog remains apathetic or turns himself away, one must stop to avoid creating negative associations with the food.
+If the dog remains apathetic or turns himself away, you must stop to avoid creating negative associations with the food.

 Dogs have taste receptors for salt and sweet.
 Adding sugar, syrup or other sweet compounds (no chocolate!!!) can improve the appetite.